aarondcohen/id128/README.md

 This is provided mostly for unit tests.

-`node` defaults to the MAC address, or a random multicast address when the MAC address is unavilable.
+`node` defaults to the MAC address, or a random multicast address when the MAC address is unavailable.
 It can be given as an array of 6 bytes.

 ### .reset()
 Return the hi-res counter to its starting position and generate a new random